chubbymaggie/dnstwist-1/README.md

 Credit
 ------
 Original code created and distribuited by Marcin Ulikowski (https://github.com/elceef/dnstwist).
-The changes I made were simply to add a date/time stamp to the beginning of each line.
+The changes I made were to add a date/time stamp to the beginning of each line and some additional formatting.

 Required modules
 ----------------